It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

 3. Build a Template Library

-We use templates for almost everything in our launches and our products.
-For example, our images for sharing on social media use a template in PowerPoint that we can tweak in the master slide to match the product topic.
-Our launch email sequences follow a pattern of pre-launch content, heads-up, promo, content, reminders, etc. We may write new emails each time, but it's easier when you already have a sequence to follow.
+For example, we use a Canva template for our social media images, and our launch email sequences follow a pattern of pre-launch content, heads-up, promo, free content, reminders, etc. We may write new emails each time, but it's easier when you already have a sequence to follow.
 The same goes for all our launch content.
 Keep templates for your designs and layouts.

 Create your own checklist of content that you know you'll want to create for each launch.
 Put that checklist in your project management tool and keep a folder of templates that you can share with team members.